mleroi/q-android/readme.md

 Copyright: 2016 Uncategorized Creations
 -->

-Example of the "Q for android" modified to display a **custom home page** in the app, as detailed in [this tutorial](https://uncategorized-creations.com/3500/create-a-custom-homepage/).
+Example of the "Q for android" theme modified to display a **custom home page** in the app, as detailed in [this tutorial](https://uncategorized-creations.com/3500/create-a-custom-homepage/).

 **Q for Android** is a demo theme for mobile apps and Progressive Web Apps (PWA) built with WP-AppKit, a WordPress plugin to create mobile apps connected to WordPress (more on that at http://getwpappkit.com).